jackie840129/VDSR-reduction_with-Keras/README.md

 5. You can run Demo_SR_Conv.m from the author's github to see the PSNR of original VDSR version.
   I list the answer in my PSNR_ans.txt

+## Result
+The Official PSNR: 36.635908 dB
+My fine-tune model PSNR :36.207958 dB
+No fine-tune PSNR: 32.353143 dB
+Just bicubic :32.723209 dB

+## Discover
+You can see the matlab_vs_python to see the comparison of lots of functions